 In this blog, Helen Stephens considers the practical applications of neuroscience in the workplace and in general life.
 She identifies three simple steps to mitigate the body’s automatic and primal responses to threat and uncertainty to reduce feelings of stress and promote greater wellbeing and resilience.

-I have been doing a lot of reading and research lately into neuroscience – the way in which our brain and nervous system works.
-As well as being totally fascinating I am finding that the understanding we now have has widespread practical application in the workplace and generally in life.
-The more we learn about the interconnection between our brain and body, the more able we are to manage our own emotional wellbeing and be aware of our influence on those around us.
+There is a reason why neuroscience informs so much of what we do at Minerva Engagement.
+It helps us to understand the way in which our brain and nervous system works, and as well as being totally fascinating, the understanding we now have has widespread practical application in the workplace and generally in life.
+The more we learn about the inter-connection between our brain and body, the more able we are to manage our own emotional wellbeing and be aware of our influence on those around us.

-Although we’ve evolved, our primitive responses still affect us in our daily lives
+Although we’ve evolved, our primal responses to threat and uncertainty still affect us in our daily lives

 There is a process called neuroception within our nervous system which continually scans the environment for danger.
 It happens beneath our conscious awareness and was essential for the survival of our ancestors whose lack of secure housing and proximity to wild animals made them very vulnerable.
-Although our brains have evolved, this primitive response still remains and affects us in our everyday lives.
+Although our brains have evolved, our primal responses to threat and uncertainty still remain and affect us in our everyday lives.